Jasdero/JasderoPassePlatBundle/README.md

 #### Use
 All you have to do is to create some statuses and order them on the statuses main page.
 There you have a table which rows you can drag'n'drop in the order you want.
-Know that through this actions all concerned orders will be updated on your platform as well as moved to the right folders on Google Drive.

 ### Google Drive
 #### Principle